 - Blocked routes

-- Service credentials can never call `/users`, `/subscriptions`, `/contact-form`, or `/service-credentials` — the API blocks those for machine tokens because they manage humans and billing.
+/users,/subscriptions,/contact-form, or/service-credentials.
+The API blocks those for machine tokens because they manage humans and billing.

 Optional: explicit scopes

-By default the CLI requests both `hexsign-api/read` and `hexsign-api/write` if the credential allows them.
-To restrict a single run to read-only — handy for jobs that should only fetch — set `HEXSIGN_CLIENT_SCOPES`.
+By default the CLI requests both hexsign-api/read and hexsign-api/write if the credential allows them.
+To restrict a single run to read-only (handy for jobs that should only fetch), set HEXSIGN_CLIENT_SCOPES.

 export HEXSIGN_CLIENT_SCOPES="hexsign-api/read" hexsign certificates list -o json